 Dust jacket and interior illustrations by Reiko Murakami.

-Note: Given the erratic behavior of the USPS at this time, we cannot be responsible for copies of The Hundred Thousand Kingdoms shipped via media mail.
+Note #2: Given the erratic behavior of the USPS at this time, we cannot be responsible for copies of The Kingdom of Gods shipped via media mail.
 We urge you to choose Priority Mail or UPS, which we are comfortable standing behind.

-Our edition of The Hundred Thousand Kingdoms will be oversized, printed in two colors throughout, with four full-color interior plates.
+Our edition of The Kingdom of Gods will be oversized, printed in two colors throughout, with four full-color interior plates.

-Jemisin is the first writer to win Hugo Best Novel awards for all three books of her later trilogy, the Broken Earth.
-The broad appeal of her vision is apparent in this earlier trilogy as well, which received nominations for SFF’s coveted Hugo, Nebula, and World Fantasy awards, as well as winning Japan’s Sense of Gender Award and the Locus Best First Novel Award.
-For over a decade she’s been an advocate for greater inclusivity in fiction and in the industry, and she has been a genre critic published in the New York Times and elsewhere.
+Jemisin won Hugo Best Novel awards for all three books of her Broken Earth series.
+The broad appeal of her vision is clear here, too: the Inheritance Trilogy received nominations for SFF’s coveted Hugo, Nebula, and World Fantasy awards, as well as winning Japan’s Sense of Gender Award.
+For over a decade Jemisin has been an advocate for greater inclusivity in fiction and in the industry, and has been published as a leading genre critic in the New York Times and elsewhere.
 Her latest adventure is writing DC Comics’ newest Green Lantern, Sojourner “Jo” Mullein of Far Sector.
-N.K.
-Jemisin’s earliest work rewards re-readers and newcomers alike with heady certainty of strengths to come.
+These beautiful reprints of Jemisin’s earliest work remind longtime admirers of how she first began creating wonders, and give new readers the pleasure of realizing there’s much more to come.

 Lettered: 52 signed leatherbound copies, housed in a custom traycase